mmozeiko/RcloneBrowser/README.md

 ArchLinux users can install latest release from AUR repository: [rclone-browser][7].

+A Debian package is available here until it lands in official: http://phd-sid.ethz.ch/debian/rclone-browser/

 Other GNU/Linux users will need to build from source.

 Screenshots